alex-gutev/static-dispatch/README.md

 therefore adding or removing methods will not have the desired effect on statically dispatched generic function calls.

-### Interaction with other Compiler Macros

-By default Static-Dispatch does not add a compiler macro to a generic function which already has a compiler macro function.
-To statically dispatch such functions the `STATIC-DISPATCH` function has to be called manually from the compiler macro.

-Function: `STATIC-DISPATCH FORM &OPTIONAL ENV`

-Determines whether to statically dispatch the call to the generic function `FORM`.
-If so returns the body of the selected method otherwise returns `FORM` as is.

-`ENV` is the lexical environment of the generic function call.

 ## Differences from INLINED-GENERIC-FUNCTION